-Tonight – April 2, 2017 – look for the moon and Winter Circle stars.
-It’s difficult to convey the humongous size of the Winter Circle, this lasso of brilliant stars that fills our western sky at dusk and nightfall.
-But you can see the circular pattern of stars around the moon tonight.
+Tonight – April 2, 2017 – look for the moon and Winter Circle (or Winter Hexagon) stars.
+It’s difficult to convey the humongous size of the Circle, a great lasso of brilliant stars that fills our western sky at dusk and nightfall.

 Bottom line: Use the moon on April 2, 2017, to find the bright stars of the Winter Circle!